 The MSU Broad activity is primarily aimed to present the various aspects and means of expression of contemporary art, including new media and photography in a “place where artists’ ideas, words, and actions create a vibrant center for questioning and understanding the modern world”*.

 This manifold approach to contemporary culture and the museum’s attitude to work not simply as an exhibition facility but also as an experimentation and study center is fully expressed by the MSU Broad study collection.
-Indeed, the collection includes pieces ranging from Ancient Greece to Renaissance to Modernity, so to help relating contemporary art research to a historical context and to reinforce the role of the Broad MSU as “a laboratory for the new, grounded in a deep appreciation for the historical”*.
+Indeed, the collection includes pieces ranging from Ancient Greece to Renaissance to Modernity, so to help relate contemporary art research to a historical context and to reinforce the role of the Broad MSU as “a laboratory for the new, grounded in a deep appreciation for the historical”*.

 * from the Eli and Edythe Broad Art Museum at Michigan State University Fact Sheet

 Top and middle-up: photos by Iwan Baan; middle-down and bottom: photos by Paul Warchol.